-The Flutter Treemap is a data visualization widget for creating an interactive treemap to visualize flat and hierarchical data as rectangles that are sized and colored based on quantitative variables using squarified, slice, and dice algorithms.
-It has features like selection, legends, labels, tooltips, color mapping, and much more.
+The Flutter Treemap is a data visualization widget for creating an interactive tree map to visualize flat and hierarchical data as rectangles that are sized and colored based on quantitative variables using squarified, slice, and dice algorithms.
+It has features like selection, legends, labels, tooltips, and color mapping.

-Use different layouts based on algorithms–such as squarified, slice, and dice–to represent flat and hierarchically structured data.
+Use different layouts based on algorithms—squarified, slice, and dice—to represent flat and hierarchically structured data.